sentuhxd/project-2-irfmsfjp/README.md

 Provide payment information

 #Getting Started
-Follow these instructions to set up and run the basic ecommerce website on your local machine.
+Follow these instructions to set up and run Awsome-Artifact ecommerce website on your local machine.